 In learning anything new, practical, hands-on experience is as important as class lectures and reading assignments.
 To support newer beekeepers, OCBA developed two mentorship programs to provide graduates of our bee school with guidance and support.
 We group newer beekeepers with experienced club members, and these teams meet regularly in the graduates’ apiaries, working the hives together, discussing questions and concerns, administering treatments etc. The goal is to support newer beekeeper success.

-Master Beekeeper Study Group – Next Forming Spring 2022
+Master Beekeeper Study Group – Forming Every Spring

 The Master Beekeeper Program consists of 4 levels: Certified, Journeyman, Master and Master Craftsman Beekeeper.
 Advancing through the levels consists of a mix of written, practical, field and oral exams plus public service.
 To support our members pursuing the Journeyman and Master Beekeeper certifications, the club offers a study group led by two Master Beekeepers who help students prepare for successful testing.
 The group meets monthly and members take turns presenting on reading assignment topics.